 Medicare Part C (Medicare Advantage)

 Private insurance companies contract with Medicare to bundle all the coverage under original Medicare into Medicare Advantage plans.
-Many of these plans also include prescription drug (Part D) coverage, as well as additional coverage for things like vision, dental, or hearing.
+Many of these plans also include prescription drug coverage, as well as additional coverage for things like vision, dental, or hearing.

 Part C costs include: